awsdocs/amazon-sagemaker-developer-guide/doc_source/input-data-limits.md

 ## Input Image Resolution Quotas<a name="non-active-learning-input-data-limits"></a>

 Image file resolution refers to the number of pixels in an image, and determines the amount of detail an image holds\.
-Image resolution quotas differ depending on the labeling job type and the Amazon SageMaker built\-in algorithm used\.
+Image resolution quotas differ depending on the labeling job type and the SageMaker built\-in algorithm used\.
 The following table lists the resolution quotas for images used in active and non\-active learning labeling jobs\.

 | Labeling Job | **Resolution Quota \- Non Active Learning** | Resolution Quota \- Active Learning |